KevinWu262/Accidents-Analysis/README.md

 ***

 ## Description
-This analysis of US automotive accidents from 2016-2021 provides a variety of insights such as accident rates under different weather conditions, frequency of accidents in different states and locations, what time of day accidents occur most often, etc.
+This is a basic analysis of US automotive accidents from 2016-2021.
+It provides a variety of insights such as accident rates under different weather conditions, frequency of accidents in different states and locations, what time of day accidents occur most often, etc.